slash-wiki/slash-wiki.github.io/lambda/go.md

 1. Create a Vercel account.
 2. Create a Vercel app (leave everything as Other and default settings).
-3. Let Vercel the app deploy.
+3. Let Vercel deploy the app.

 And voilà.